Narcissism and Child Custody Cases

 Having a narcissist on the other side of a child custody case presents special issues that need to be carefully considered.
 First, the narcissist tends to have a need to be seen as correct in every situation and could manifest this need by talking badly about the other parent in front of the children.
 It is not uncommon for narcissists to attempt to manipulate the children to love only the narcissist and alienate from the other parent.
 Second, the narcissist will attempt to maintain as much control as possible over the situation.
 This may be done through physically withholding the children or by using monetary means.
 In the case of physical withholding, it is very important to get a court-ordered visitation schedule in place as soon as possible.
 With a court order, the other parent will have more of an ability to force the narcissist to allow reasonable visitation.
 As for money, if the narcissist has traditionally been the “bread winner,” it is not uncommon for him or her to attempt to withhold support or to try to demand a specific accounting on how the money is being spent.
 This is about control, and, again, a court order to curtail such behavior should be obtained as soon as possible.
 Finally, interaction with the narcissist should be kept to only the issues involving the children.
 The narcissist will likely attempt to derail discussions by talking about blame or otherwise trying to manipulate the situation.
 The other parent should refuse to discuss any topic that is not directly relevant to the child custody issue at hand.

-Sharing child custody with a narcissist is emotionally difficult for both the other parent and the children.
-We have experience in helping our clients deal with these difficult situations.
+Sharing child custody with a narcissist is emotionally difficult for both the other parent and the children in helping our clients deal with these difficult situations.
 Contact us today at (732) 529-6937 for an appointment to talk about your children and how to protect them.